Manpur, Pakistan

 Manpur is a village in Sialkot District, Punjab, Pakistan.

 History

 Sialkot became a part of the Muslim Sultanate of Delhi when the Afghan noble Sultan Shahab-ud-Din Muhammad Ghauri conquered Punjab in 1185.
 He was unable to conquer Lahore but left a garrison in Sialkot.
-Later, Sultan Khusro Malik tried to capture the city but failed to do so.
-Sialkot then became a part of the Muslim Mughal Empire which was of Central Asian origin.
+Later, Sultan Khusro Malik unsuccessfully tried to capture the city.
+Sialkot then became a part of the Mughal Empire.
 The Mughal commander, Usman Ghani Raza, advanced towards Delhi by way of Sialkot which capitulated to his armies.